katemihalikova/tomix-rails/tomix.md

+Number in brackets means how many of that particular piece is yielded by one box of that particular product number.
 <sub>◩ This piece is part of a set that contains multiple different pieces.</sub>
 <sup>⬙ This piece can also be used as a ground double-track piece with integrated walls.</sup>

 # Common single-track rails